-Whether your business is 100% online, or you own a brick-and-mortar location, there’s no better way to boost sales and revenue than with traffic.
-Getting more eyes on your products (and feet in the door), can significantly increase the sales you make in any given day.
-While massive marketing campaigns can run millions of dollars or more, there’s no reason you can’t employ smaller schemes to boost awareness and get people to your store or website.
+While massive marketing campaigns can run millions of dollars or more, there’s no reason you can’t employ smaller schemes to boost awareness and get people to your website, Etsy store or anywhere you offer your products or services for sale.

-Here’s a list of the most popular (and proven) ways to get people into your shop or to your site.
+Here’s a list of the most popular (and proven) ways to get traffic to your small business on a budget.

 Most of us have email lists that are just sitting and collecting dust.
 With social media pulling people all over the place, it’s nice to know that email inboxes are still a sacred place where most messages are “invitation only.”
 If you haven’t sent an email in a while, it’s OK to reintroduce yourself to your audience, remind them that they did (at one point) opt-in to your newsletter, and give them a reason to stay subscribed.

 And if you don’t have an email list, start one.
 It’s one of the best ways to stay in touch with people who are interested in what you have to offer.

 Social media marketing can be very effective, but it does take time and commitment.
 Whether you choose Twitter, Facebook, Instagram, Tiktok or LinkedIn, pick ONE social media platform and do it really well.

 Post daily, at a minimum, use a conversational style to communicate, and choose behind-the-scenes photos and videos to bring your audience into your world.
 Don’t forget to engage individually, by responding to comments or to tagged posts.
 You can even create your own hashtag to track conversations.